 Western University/FIRST Engineering Scholarship

-The Western University/FIRST Engineering Scholarship is awarded annually to a full-time undergraduate student entering the Faculty of Engineering who has participated in the FIRST Robotics Competition Team (FRC) in high school.
+The Western University/FIRST Engineering Scholarship is awarded annually to a student entering full-time undergraduate studies in the Faculty of Engineering who has participated in the FIRST Robotics Competition Team (FRC) in high school.

 Further information can be found here: firstinspires.org/scholarships